 Metal buildings have been in frequent use for around a century with their popularity increasing dramatically in the late 1940’s and 1950’s.
-This was due to the end of the Second World War causing the supply of steel to increase considerably allowing it to be used more freely in the commercial markets.
+This was due to the end of the Second World War causing the supply of steel to increase considerably allowing it to be used more freely in both the residential and the commercial markets.

 Metal building construction can take a variety of forms.
 Two of the most commonly seen designs are the ‘straight-walled’ or ‘arched’ varieties.
 These two terms describe the appearance of the exterior structure and are what are found in most metal home kits.

 The arched structure is often used in large agricultural buildings whereas the straight walled design which will provide a greater total amount of useable storage space is often seen in industrial buildings, factories or other commercial projects where metal storage buildings are often found.
 Metal building manufacturers will be able to advise which specific design will best suit your needs.